nikolanan/CppBasics/existingGrade/README.md

-Firstly an integer corresponding to the number of students is entered through the keyboard.
+Firstly an integer corresponding to the number of students is entered through the keyboard (30 students max).
 Then, the grade that we search for.
 After that, a grade is entered for each student.
 If there is a student with the searched grade the output is: "There is a student with such a grade", otherwise is: "There is no student with such a grade".

 Sample input: